alice-viola/dora/doc/public_v2/howto/startupcluster.md

+---

 # Startup a cluster

 In order to startup the entire cluster, with both controlplane and worker nodes, you will simply need some computers/servers with the Docker engine installed.

+You can also use Kubernetes to host the controlplane and, if you want, the worker nodes.
+[Follow this guide for an example](/howto/runonk8s.md)

 ## Install